vnugent/cfme_tests_4J/README.md

 Documentation project to help Java developers who are new to Python and [cmfe_tests](https://github.com/RedHatQE/cfme_tests/) to get started.
-Whenever possible same Python variable, function and class names are used with additional Java flavors added.
+Whenever possible same Python variable, function and class names are used.
+Additional Java flavors such as intefaces and decorative classes are added to illustrate the framework's requirements that Provider author must fulfill.

 ## Key Python concepts (kind of foreign in Java)
 - ***kwargs
 - lambda